 Large quantities of diluted bitumen were spilled following pipeline ruptures in Marshall, Michigan, in 2010 and Mayflower, Arkansas in 2013.
 These spills, of at least 1.15 million gallons and 210,000 gallons, respectively, have proved extremely difficult to clean up.
 The tar sands oil that spilled in Michigan entered the Kalamazoo River, leading to the most expensive oil pipeline cleanup in U.S. history (now totaling more than $1 billion).
 After the spill in Michigan, the state Department of Public Health set up a broad surveillance effort that determined 320 people suffered adverse health effects, including cardiovascular, dermal, gastrointestinal, neurological, ocular, renal, and respiratory impacts.
 Similarly, following the Arkansas spill, air monitoring data showed significantly increased levels of benzene in the ambient air, and residents living close to the spill reported increased headaches, nausea, and respiratory problems.
 Despite these health concerns, the federal government has failed to promulgate guidelines for dealing with chemical exposure at oil spills and has not commissioned any studies regarding the long-term human health impacts of these spills. — NRDC

-The Alberta oil sands produce lakes of toxic sludge.
-A 2013 report concluded that an accident related to the failure of one of the oil sands tailings ponds could have catastrophic impact in the aquatic ecosystem of the Mackenzie River Basin due to the size of these lakes and their proximity to the Athabasca River.
+The Alberta tar sands require the construction of massive lakes of toxic sludge.
+A 2013 report concluded that an accident related to the failure of one of the tar sands destruction tailing ponds could have catastrophic impact in the aquatic ecosystem of the Mackenzie River Basin due to the size of these lakes and their proximity to the Athabasca River.
 Also, according to documents from the Canadian government, the tailings ponds are leaking into and contaminating Alberta groundwater. — DeSmogBlog

 DsC: What is it like taking a bird’s eye view of humanity?
 Do you sometimes have great insights looking at civilization from such a removed, abstracted position?